 Require two person physical access control to both the cryptographic module and computer systems

-Removable cryptographic modules, activation information used to access or enable cryptographic modules, and other sensitive CA equipment shall be placed in secure containers when not in use.
-Activation data shall either be memorized, or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and shall not be stored with the cryptographic module or removable hardware associated with remote workstations used to administer the CA.
+Removable cryptographic modules, activation information used to access or enable cryptographic modules, and other ACA equipment used in critical CA functions shall be placed in secure containers when not in use.
+Activation data shall either be memorized, or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and shall not be stored with the cryptographic module or removable hardware associated with any remote device used to administer or perform critical certificate authority functions.

-A security check of the facility housing the ACA equipment or remote workstations used to administer the CAs (operating at the Basic Assurance level or higher) shall occur if the facility is to be left unattended.
+A security check of the facility housing the ACA equipment or remote devices used to administer the CAs (operating at the Basic Assurance level or higher) shall occur if the facility is to be left unattended.
 At a minimum, the check shall verify the following:

 The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when “open”, and secured when “closed”; and for the ACA, that all equipment other than the repository is shut down);